Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 > [!IMPORTANT]
 > If you are new to creating build pipelines, then complete the [designer](../get-started-designer.md) quickstart first before following these instructions.

+::: moniker range="< vsts"
+> [!NOTE]
+> This scenario works on TFS, but some of the following instructions might not exactly match the version of TFS that you are using.
+Also, you'll need to set up a self-hosted agent, possibly also installing software.
+If you are a new user, you might have a better learning experience by trying this procedure out first using a [free VSTS account](https://go.microsoft.com/fwlink/?LinkId=307137).
+::: moniker-end

 1. After you have the sample code in your own repository, create a build pipeline and select the **ASP.NET Core** template.
 This automatically adds the tasks that you typically need to build an ASP.NET Core app.

 1. Select **Process** under the **Tasks** tab of the build pipeline editor, and change its properties as follows: